What Is Lichen Planus?

 3. Some allopathic medicines can be taken when you have lichen planus: Another myth is that no allopathic medicines can be taken when one has lichen planus.
 This is not correct.
 The fact is that some allopathic medicines like paracetamol, some antihypertensive medicines, anti-diabetic medicines, and other medicines can be taken when one has lichen planus.

 4. Homeopathic medicines can be taken along with conventional medicines: Another common myth which many people believe is that homeopathy cannot be taken with conventional medicine.
-The fact is that both of these are modes of treatment which can safely be taken simultaneously.
+The fact is that both of these are modes of treatment that can safely be taken simultaneously.

 Artificial jewelry can be worn if you do not have an allergic constitution: Some patients feel that artificial jewelry cannot be worn when one has lichen planus.
 Well, some kind of artificial jewelry can be worn if you are not allergic to it and which would not irritate the skin.